-The Sub-Fund invests at least 15% of its net assets in securities of issuers that either contribute to an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective, where at least 1% of the net assets will be invested in securities of issuers that contribute to an environmental (climate change mitigation, climate change adaptation) objective.
+The Sub-Fund invests at least 20% of its net assets in securities of issuers that contribute to either an environmental (climate change mitigation, climate change adaptation) or a social (empowerment) objective, where at least 1% of the net assets will be invested in securities of issuers that contribute to an environmental (climate change mitigation, climate change adaptation) objective.
 The assessment methodology is described above.